Shivter14/Shivtanium/README.md

 Shivtanium uses *sub systems*, like the Shivtanium engine which can be used to safely create GUI applications.
 These subsystems can run in pararell, and can communicate with each other.

+Input is handeled with an input handeling service, which automatically stops giving input when the program isn't focused.

 ### How does SSTFS work?
 Shivtanium uses a custom-written file system: SSTFS That's the reason why you need a SSTFS file for it to boot.